cramis1/Marclock-with-CGM-weather/README.md

 'Disable alert' should disable all alerts except very low.

 It will now only alert if the watch is detected as being worn.
-This will prevent the watch from losing all its batteries for an alert when it is not being worn and a person is there to snooze the alarm.
+This will prevent the watch from losing all its batteries for an alert when it is not being worn and a person is not there to snooze the alarm.

 On alerts, 'Mute' is for 4 HOURS, 'Snooze' is for as many minutes as set in the settings (default 15 minutes).
 Snooze and mute should ALSO snooze alert on xdrip/spike.